dejanu/chatbot/readme.md

+# General
+* Types of Conversational Agents:
+  * Rule Based ( follow a specific set of rules, not flexible but they give pretty accurate responses )
+  * Learning Based:
+      * Generative - generate respons on the fly
+      * Retrieval-based - retrieve a certain response from corpus

 # Terms

 * Corpus - collection of text documents, is a body of written or spoken material upon which a linguistic analysis is based (mainly used for NLP)